elishamutang/project-library/README.md

 4. Utilize data attributes.
 Dynamically create data attributes for each "book" object using JS.
 Ensure there will be a link between myLibrary array and book object in DOM (i.e if a book is to removed from the DOM, that book will also be removed in myLibrary array).

+5. *Bug found* > Users able to input pages less than 0.

 Future improvements: